AscendNTNU/ros-workshop/README.md

 catkin build
 ```

+Building will most likely give a warning which can be ignored, but other than that it should work without problems.
+If you encounter any issues during building, it is most likely due to missing prerequisites.
+Please notify us if that happens so we can update this guide!

 ## Run the code
 Open up 2 terminal windows and in both go to catkin_ws and run `source devel/setup.bash`.
 This gives the terminal access to all your ROS packages.